x-atlas-consortia/SimpleKnowledge/doc/EditorUserGuide.md

 This is an optional list of synonyms for the code.
 The list should be pipe-delimited.

 ### Column E (dbxref)
-Identifier for the optional equivalence class or cross-reference for the code.
+Identifier for the optional equivalence class(es) or cross-reference(s) for the code.
 Identifiers can be in format:
 - Concept Unique Identifier
 - Code in another vocabulary

+If a code can be cross-referenced to multiple entities, the entities should be in a pipe-delimited list--i.e., `<SAB1:CODE1>|<SAB2:CODE2>`

 ### Example node row
 | term | code | definition | synonym| dbxref   |